wilrop/game-generators/README.md

 Game Generators is a package for efficiently generating games for research and experimentation.
 It is loosely based on [GAMUT](http://gamut.stanford.edu/).
 Its main features are:

-1. Efficiently generate batches that can be used for deep learning purposes.
+1. Efficiently generate batches of games drawn from a specific distribution that can be used for deep learning purposes.
 2. Wide range of available game structures.
-3. In-depth documentation that provide references to the literature.
+3. In-depth documentation that provides references to the literature.

+## Format

+Every game is returned with separate payoff tensors per player.
+For example, when generating a batch of 1O games with 2 players and 2 actions per player, we return a (10, 2, 2, 2) tensor where the first dimension contains the batch, the second dimension contains a payoff tensor for an individual player, and the remainder is the joint action actions.

+It is common in game theoretic research to present joint payoff tensors.
+We provide a utility function to convert the separate payoff tensors to a joint payoff tensor.
+This function is called `to_joint_payoff` and is available in the `utils` module.

 ## Installation